 I’m a tourist, so this may sound a little hypocritical, but I don’t want to be surrounded only by tourists when I travel.
 In my mind, travel is meant for experiencing other places and cultures different from what you already know.
 That is how we grow and learn, pushing ourselves out of our comfort zones.

 4. It felt “cheesy”

 The Old City, to me, felt kind of “fake”.
 Historic buildings had been transformed into souvenir shops and pirate-themed candy stores.
-Tour guides dressed in chainmail led groups on "Game of Thrones" tours where they’d hold up an iPad and show scenes from the show.
+Tour guides dressed in chainmail led groups on Game of Thrones tours where they’d hold up an iPad and show scenes from the show.

 Would we go back to Dubrovnik?

-It seemed that everything was preserved only for tourists, and the only jobs people seemed to have revolve around tourism, meaning many of the workers were clad in historic costumes.
+It seemed that everything was preserved only for tourists, and the only jobs people seemed to have revolved around tourism, meaning many of the workers were clad in historic costumes.

 And circumstances definitely affect how much I like a place.
 Maybe with the cooler temperatures and fewer crowds of low season, I would enjoy myself much more.